renjithk4/AssemAI/README.md

 Three baseline models are:

 ## Custom ViT ##
-To run py .Baselines/custom_vit.py
+To run py .2.
+Baselines/custom_vit.py

 ## CNN ##
-To run py .Baselines/image_with_seg_cnn.py
+To run py .2.
+Baselines/image_with_seg_cnn.py

 ## VIT ##
-To run py .Baselines/image_with_segmentation_vit.py
+To run py .2.
+Baselines/image_with_segmentation_vit.py

-# 3. Proposed  Approach #
+# 3. Proposed Anomaly Detection Model #

 This folder includes the models for the proposed approach.

 ## EfficentNet ##
-To run py .Proposed Method/image_with_segmentation_pretrainedcnn.py

-# 4. Model #
-This folder includes the pretrained efficient-net model pretrained for YOLO-FF dataste.
+To run py .3.
+Proposed Anomaly Detection Model/image_with_segmentation_pretrainedcnn.py The best model is saved at "3.
+Proposed Anomaly Detection Model/efficientnet_model.pth"